-Ake signs extension to stay at Man City until 2027
+Saudi league has changed the market - Guardiola

 "It's a club that expects excellence in every area, which makes for the perfect environment to improve.
 I am at the stage of my career where I want to keep developing and I can definitely do that here.

-"Pep [Guardiola] is the best manager in football - a genius who has made me see the game differently - so to be able to work with him for longer is a real privilege.
+"Pep is the best manager in football - a genius who has made me see the game differently - so to be able to work with him for longer is a real privilege.

 "I am so grateful to him for everything he has done for me, both personally and professionally."